 American pharmaceutical company Eli Lilly has secured an exclusive licence for a non-opioid, non-addictive chronic pain treatment from Boston-based biotech company Centrexion Therapeutics.

 The University of California has settled a dispute over the use of a diagnostic tool in graduate research projects.

 German pharmaceutical company Boehringer Ingelheim has entered into a second licence and collaboration agreement with Danish biotech company Gubra for the development of an obesity treatment.

 US biotechnology company Celgene has taken legal action against the registrant of a domain name which allegedly infringes Celgene’s trademarks.

 Biopharmaceutical company Sensorion has entered into a research collaboration with French research body Institut Pasteur.

-A California-based company which breeds berries has filed a patent infringement claim against a competitor.
+A subsidiary of China-based genome sequencing company BGI has filed a patent infringement suit against a US competitor.